Fourth Brigade, First Division

 The Union army: a history of military affairs in the loyal states 1861–65, records of the regiments in the Union army, cyclopedia of battles, memoirs of commanders and soldiers, Volume 3, New Jersey, Indiana, Illinois and Michigan

-Retreat to Washington D. C., 21 July, 1861: After the first battle of Bull Run the 2nd Michigan Infantry was ordered to retreat to Centreville, Virginia, at 5 PM on 21 July, 1861, and was ordered to Fairfax Courthouse, Virginia, at 2 AM the on 22 July, 1861.
-The regiment arrived at Arlington Heights, Virginia, via Munson's Hill, Virginia, at 2 PM on 22 July, 1861.
+Retreat to Washington, D. C., 21-22 July, 1861: After the first battle of Bull Run the 2nd Michigan Infantry was ordered to retreat to Centreville, Fairfax County, Virginia, at 5 PM on 21 July, 1861, and was ordered to proceed to Washington, D. C., 2 AM the on 22 July, 1861.
+The regiment arrived arrived at Arlington Heights, Alexandria County, via Fairfax Courthouse, Fairfax County, Virginia, at 2 PM on 22 July, 1861.